 Below are two very brief video clip introductions on the "Mirror Neuron System", by Dr. Dan Siegal, Distinguished Fellow of the American Psychiatric Association and is the Executive Director of the Mindsight Institute.
 Founding Co-Director of the UCLA Mindful Awareness Research Center.
 He serves as the Medical Director of the Lifespan Learning Institute.
 The mirror neuron system is largely regarded as challenged with many individuals diagnosed with ASD.
 It is part of the brain directly responsible for the ability of individuals to empathically identify, register, interpret, understand and predict the "intentionality" of another's action or what has been traditionally referred to as "Theory of Mind."

-Dr. Dan Siegal presents below an in-depth discussion on, "The Neurological Basis of Behavior, the Mind, the Brain and Human Relationships."
+Dr. Dan Siegal presents below an in-depth discussion on interpersonal neurobiology, "The Neurological Basis of Behavior, the Mind, the Brain and Human Relationships."

-Dr. Steven Porges, Human Nature and Early Experience (an in-depth discussion on the neurophysiological correlates that comprise the foundation of a biopsychosocial understanding on how typical and non-typical babies begin to learn, grow and thrive.)
+Steven Porges, M.D., Human Nature and Early Experience (an in-depth discussion on the neurophysiological correlates that constitute the foundation for a biopsychosocial understanding on how typical and non-typical infants begin to learn, grow and thrive.)

-Dr. Stephen Porges: The Neuroscience and the Power of Safe Relationships (self regulation/co-regulation)
+Stephen Porges, MD.,, The Neuroscience and the Power of Safe Relationships (self regulation/co-regulation)

-Dr. Stephen Porges, 2011, Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication and Self-Regulation.
+Stephen Porges, M.D.,, 2011, Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication and Self-Regulation.

 Colwyn Trevarthen, 2014 Pathways to Child Flourishing: The Love of Special Companions and the Importance Of Play.
 What is it Being Human and How Can It Survive.